AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 >The selected data view determines what dimensions, metrics, and filters are available for building visualizations in a panel.
 >
 >
 >When you switch a data view for a panel, some of the components might not be available in that new data view.
-This will cause your visualization to not properly render.
-You might see warning like
+This change can cause your visualization to not render properly.
+You might see warnings like:
 >
 >* This panel contains components that are not enabled in the selected data view.
 Please change the data view or enable the required components in the data view.
 >* Unable to render visualization: Please check your columns and rows to ensure they contain valid components.